 The Board has also implemented an Investment Committee, comprised of three of our independent directors, to review and approve certain of our proposed investments that fall outside of management's standard approval authority based on the size of the total investment or the type of investment, among other things.
-During the year ended December 31, 2023, the Investment Committee met seven times.
-Our Investment Committee is composed of Mses.
+During the year ended December 31, 2024, the Investment Committee met two times.
+The current members of the Investment Committee are Mses.
 DeLucca and Sivanesan and Mr. Minich.